-Module 2: Assessment and Feedback in Higher Education (20 UK Credits, 7 EC Credits, 200 Study Hours)
+Module 2: Assessment and Feedback in Higher Education (20 UK Credits, 7 European Credits, 200 Study Hours)

 This module focuses on the formative and summative assessment of learning and giving effective feedback to students in higher education.
 The module considers evidence-based ways to improve assessment and feedback practices.

 Aims: this module aims to assist students in:

 - Developing an understanding of the theory and practice of assessment and feedback in HE